-In this plan, each Fossil Creek natural area has been assigned applicable management zones and trail modifiers, which are included in the Site-Specific Plans section of the document.
+In this plan, each Fossil Creek natural area has been assigned applicable management zones and trail modifiers, which are included on the site maps in the document.
 The predominant management zoning for Fossil Creek natural areas is Zone 2A, Resource Protection, on-trail use only.